• Home

 • EF25 (Executive Function Practices): A curriculum that builds core cognitive skills through guided STEM challenges, play-based learning, and reflective thinking.

-• FRESH: A mentorship initiative offering free haircuts and grooming by local barbers and stylists, combined with conversations around identity, growth, and self-worth.
+• STYLE: A mentorship initiative offering free haircuts and grooming by local barbers and braids, combined with conversations around identity, growth, and self-worth.

 • BOSS: A teen workforce program that teaches leadership, communication, and management in retail, fast food, and customer service sectors.